ZoneIn Privacy Policy

 - Paid override control.
 You may purchase an override to temporarily lift active blocks.
 You may also use “Lock Back In” to end an override early and re-engage blocking.

 - Delete local data.
 Deleting the app generally removes app-local data from your device, subject to iOS behavior and any active Hard Mode app-removal restriction.
-If ZoneIn is distributed through the App Store, it will include an in-app account-deletion initiation mechanism consistent with Apple requirements.

 18. Privacy rights